herrhelms/social-artboards-sketch/README.md

  - Youtube

 ### That's all folks
 This is my first Sketch Plugin, so please feel free to [contact me](http://bit.ly/1MSRFbd) via twitter for comments, suggestions and critique.
+This has been so much fun, more will follow.
 If you like it consider giving this repository a star!
+If you're owning Bitcoin feel free to send some satoshis: `1BoFajaVNQ5Z8a3E7ZQvt8sWyTCGrxRtS9`.
 You can fork and contribute to the code and extend this package - I will happily merge any tested PRs.